Moving From the UK to Liechtenstein

 Working in Liechtenstein

-Although being one of the smallest countries in Europe, the Principality is also one the countries offering the highest wages on the old continent, with citizens earning an average of £66,500 annually.
-Moreover, there is a 0% poverty rate and an unemployment rate of 1.9%.
+Although being one of the smallest countries in Europe, the Principality is also one of the countries offering the highest wages on the old continent, with citizens earning an average of £72,108 annually.
+There is a 0% poverty rate and an unemployment rate of 1.9%.

 However, more than half of the jobs in Liechtenstein are executed by foreign workers residing in Switzerland, Austria or southern Germany because the country has more job positions than it has inhabitants.
 This is because domestic labour cannot keep up with the rapid economic growth Liechtenstein is experiencing.

-As the Principality leads a restrictive policy about living in the country, many employees must reside in neighbouring areas and travel to work in the Principality daily.
-Therefore, keep in mind that even if you work for a Liechtenstein company, this does not allow you to live in the principality.
-If you are travelling for work and you must stay in the principality for up to 90-days, you might not need a visa or work permit.
-However, for any longer periods, you will need to apply for a work permit.
+As the Principality leads a restrictive policy about living in the country, many employees must reside in neighbouring areas and travel to work to the Principality daily.
+Therefore, keep in mind that even if you work for a local company, this does not allow you to live in the country.
+If you are travelling for work and you must stay in the principality for up to 90 days, you might not need a visa or a work permit.
+However, if you are moving to Liechtenstein for any longer period, you will need to apply for a work permit.
 Such work permits can be issued from the Migration and Passport Office, and the application needs to be submitted at least 14 days before planning on starting the work.

 Transportation in Liechtenstein

-Moreover, for the convenience of commuters, there is a railway with starting points, the train stations in Buchs (Switzerland) and Feldkirch (Austria).
-However, many residents still prefer the comfort of driving their own car.
-The traffic can be busy on the main routes, mainly during rush hours.
-Liechtenstein does not have an airport—the closest one is in Zürich.
-The development of a tram line is also being planned by the Principality.
-Bike lines are common, and a bicycle can be convenient for the flat western side of the country.
+Additionally, there is a railway system with starting points at the train stations in Buchs (Switzerland) and Feldkirch (Austria).
+Despite this, many residents prefer to drive their own cars so traffic can be busy, especially during rush hours, on the main routes.
+Liechtenstein does not have an airport and the closest one is in Zürich.
+The country is also planning the development of a tram line.
+Bike lanes are common, and a bicycle can be a convenient mode of transportation, particularly on the flat western side of the country.

 Driving your own car in Liechtenstein

 If you are moving to Liechtenstein for up to 3 months (90-day period) you can drive your car with your driving licence with no problem.
-If you permanently move to the Principality, you will have 12 months to exchange your UK driving permit for a Liechtenstein one.
+However, if you permanently move to Liechtenstein, you will have 12 months to exchange your UK driving permit for a local one.
 Make sure you also take your logbook (V5C) and your insurance certificate when bringing your own vehicle abroad.

 As Liechtenstein is an Alpine country, you must be prepared for the conditions there.
 Equip yourself with winter tyres and snow chains.
 Also, remember that radar detectors are prohibited there, and the limit for alcohol in the bloodstream is 0.08%.